bharatph/libcomm/README.md

 # libcomm
-Cross-Platform TCP/IPv$ library for C for reading and writing to sockets libcomm is a wrapper library for Linux, Unix and Windows for Communication using TCP/IPv4
+Cross-Platform TCP/IPv4 library for C for reading and writing to sockets libcomm is a convenience library for Linux, Unix and Windows for Communication using TCP/IPv4

-### Why?
-Because Winsocks API is stupid and no one deserves to suffer from it